ircstones/Chef/README.md

 ## Getting Started

-This assumes it's being pulled into /root and run from tht eact location
+This assumes it's being pulled into /root and run from that exact location

 ### Prerequisites